July 5–11, 2017

 Prof. Terence Tunberg, University of Kentucky

-We can accept a maximum number of 40 participants.
-Deadline for applications is May 1, 2014.
+We can accept a maximum number of 35 participants.
+Deadline for applications is May 1, 2017.
 The participation fee for each participant will $300.
-The fee includes lodging in a single room in campus housing (and please note that lodging will be in a student residence near the site of the sessions), two meals (breakfast and lunch) per day, as well as the opening dinner, and a special cookout at the Dickinson farm for one night.
-That also covers the facilities fee, which allows access to the gym, fitness center, and the library, as well as internet access.
+The fee includes lodging in a single room in campus housing (and please note that lodging will be in a student residence near the site of the sessions), two meals (breakfast and lunch) per day, as well as the opening dinner, and a cookout at the Dickinson farm on 9 July.
+Included in this price is also the facilities fee, which allows access to the gym, fitness center, and the library, as well as internet access.
 The $300 fee does not include the cost of dinners (except for the opening dinner and the cookout at the Dickinson farm), and does not include the cost of travel to and from the seminar.
 Dinners can easily be had at restaurants within walking distance from campus.
 Please keep in mind that the participation fee of $300, once it has been received by the seminar’s organizers, is not refundable.
 This is an administrative necessity.